nixworks/public/news/2011/11/8/voters-in-the-united-states-vote-in-state-municipal-and-local-elections-democratic-governor-steve-beshear-is-re-elected-governor-of-kent.md

 ### [2011-11-8](/news/2011/11/8/index.md)

-# Voters in the United States vote in state, municipal, and local elections..
-Democratic Governor Steve Beshear is re-elected Governor of Kentucky.
+# Voters in the United States vote in state, municipal, and local elections.: Democratic Governor Steve Beshear is re-elected Governor of Kentucky.

 After months of campaigning and talking to local residents, initial poll results show Greg Stanton as the new mayor of Phoenix.